-The drop list menu button (▼) to the right of the "Refresh" button will open a menu.
+The drop list menu button ( ▼ ) to the right of the "Refresh" button will open a menu.
 A new item will appear that will display the main program log.
 It opens a window at the bottom of the Main Screen in the same way that an individual player log will display.
-See sample of Main log here.

-MegaVoice technical support may request you use this option in special situations, copy and save the content to a file (Notepad recommended), then send to us for diagnosis.
+MegaVoice technical support may request you use this option in special situations, copy and save the content to a file, then send for diagnosis.